What does contextualization in missions mean?

 6. Schedule of church events

 Because of late meal times, night events at Italian churches may not start until 9 p.m.
-At the other extreme, a church on the island of La Gonave starts Sunday school classes at 6:30 a.m. and worship at 7:30.
-The reason?
+On the other hand, a church on the island of La Gonave starts Sunday school classes at 6:30 a.m. and worship at 7:30.
+Why?
 The once-a-day boat to the mainland leaves at about 9:30.
 In Spain, one gypsy church meets six nights a week but has no Sunday morning service.

 7. Length of services: